 Nyama Choma is a favorite choice of tourists when walking on the streets in Tanzania.
 This is an excellent suggestion for people who like barbecue.
 Normally, Tanzanians will use chicken, beef, or goat to make this food.

-Moreover, it can be marinated with a mixture of lime juice, salt, pepper, ginger, and garlic before grilling.
-You will use your fingers to eat this food.
+The meat for Nyama Choma can be marinated with a mixture of lime juice, salt, pepper, ginger, and garlic before grilling.
+You eat this food with your fingers.
 It is fantastic to eat it with Kachumbari (salad) and Ugali (porridge).

 Let’s take a trip to Tanzania to enjoy mouthwatering Nyama Choma.

 Urojo or Zanzibar Mix is a mouthwatering and nutritious snack for you and your family.
-Its essential ingredients include sorghum flour and different types of toppings.
-They depend on the preferences of processors and regions.
+Its essential ingredients include sorghum flour and different types of toppings, depending on the regions.

 You can find fried cassava, Kachori (potato balls), Mishkaki Ya Sururu (beef skewers with marbling), and Chachandu sauce in this food.
 It is a harmonious recipe for flavor, color, and texture.

-This food comes from India.
-It is one of the famous specialties of Zanzibar and Dar Es Salaam.
-In particular, you will easily buy it at the vendors on the streets in Tanzania.
+This snack of Indian origin is one of the famous specialties of Zanzibar and Dar Es Salaam.
+You can easily buy it at the vendors on the streets in Tanzania.
 If you have the chance to go to the Forodhani night market, you have to try it.

 Chapati or Roti is a traditional dish in Tanzania and many other African countries.
-This bread is derived from Indian cuisine.
-However, many ideas said that it existed from the Egyptians’ Indus Valley civilization 5000 years ago.
+It is derived from Indian cuisine, first appearing in the Egyptians’ Indus Valley civilization 5000 years ago.
+However, some say it is an invention of East African people that was brought to India.

-Another point of view expressed it as an invention of East African people, and they introduced it in India.
-To make it, chefs use wheat flour to form a dough (Parat).
+Regardless of the origin, the way of making it is always the same.
+Chefs use wheat flour to form a dough (Parat).
 They cook it in a flat skillet (Tava).
 It is a common choice for breakfast and snack meals.

 The name “Chapati” originates from the word “Chapat”, which means “flat”.
-It appeared in Guru Granth Sahib with the name Roti in the 15th century.
 This soft and chewy flatbread is a great suggestion to eat with stews and curries.

 Follow these tutorials to make fantastic Chapati at home.

-When it comes to Tanzania’s snacks, it is impossible not to mention Mshikaki.
-If you are a person who likes beef foods, this is an excellent suggestion for you.
-Meat becomes richer when seasoned with ginger, peppers, lemon, and spices.
+When it comes to Tanzania’s snacks, Mshikaki is always on top of the list.
+If you are a person who likes grilled foods, this is an excellent suggestion for you.
+Beef seasoned with ginger, peppers, lemon, and spices will create a mouth-watering treat.

 When grilling over charcoal, the dish will have a typical smoky flavor.
 These beef skewers often appear along with roasted potatoes or plantains.
 This food is widespread throughout the streets in Tanzania in the evening.
-It is great to eat it with a few beers.
+It is great to enjoy with a few beers.

 To create delicious cuts of meat, grilling time is extremely important.
-The rush will make the meat not taste perfect, so you have to wait a bit for a great flavor.
+Rushing will ruin the perfect taste of the meat, so you have to wait a bit for a great flavor.

-Most tourists choose to enjoy Zanzibar Pizza when stepping on Tanzania.
-This excellent pizza variant was born 30 years ago.
-A man named Haji Hamisi created it when traveling to Mombasa.
-The Egg Chapati of Kenya has a strong influence on this food.
+Most tourists choose to enjoy Zanzibar Pizza during their trip to Tanzania.
+This excellent snack was born 30 years ago when a man named Haji Hamisi created it when traveling to Mombasa.

 Nowadays, you can find about 30 Zanzibar Pizza spots in Pemba and Unguja.
 Wheat flour, chicken, onions, black pepper (Pili Pili Manga) are the base components.
 Moreover, toppings such as cheese, mayonnaise, and veggies will make it better.